Debra Drake Ambroise says experience highlights her PAISD board reelection bid - Port Arthur News

 “I have served this district as an ethical, compassionate, accountable and fair board member in order to meet the needs of our district,” Ambroise said.
 “I am educated on the issues and understand the challenges that we face as a district in the years to come.”

-Amroise said PAISD is a diverse community and the district’s schools are here to serve the education needs of all the children and celebrate that diversity.
+Ambroise said PAISD is a diverse community and the district’s schools are here to serve the education needs of all the children and celebrate that diversity.
 To ensure success, all stakeholders, including parents, district personnel, management and students, must be partners.

 Ambroise, 59, is no stranger to the city or school district.
-A 1979 gradate of Abraham Lincoln High School and retired transit planner for the City of Port Arthur, she is in her second term on the PAISD school board, having served as vice president and secretary in the past.
+A 1979 gradate of Abraham Lincoln High School and retired transit planner for the City of Port Arthur, she is in her second term on the PAISD school board, having served as president,vice president and secretary in the past.
 She has the distinction of being named a master trustee through the Texas Association of School Boards, is a member of the Council of Urban Board of Education and a commissioner of the Port Arthur Housing Authority.

 She also has two children who are graduates of the school district.